 12. 60% of Home Workers Want More Time at Home

 Significantly, most remote workers want to increase the amount of remote work they do.
-Pew Research found 60% of remote workers want to increase the amount of remote work they perform.
+Pew Research found that 60% of remote workers want to increase the amount of remote work they do.
 Moreover, only 34% of remote workers were satisfied with the amount of work they performed.

 13. 94% of Remote Workers Recommend It to Others